jackdomleo7/jackdomleo.dev/content/blog/2020/monthly-reflection-june-2020.md

 ---
 title: Monthly reflection - June 2020
 description: A reflection on my June 2020 of what I have done and achieved.
+Made a lot of change and additions to my website and was able to write some articles...
 date: 2020-07-02
-hashtags: ['reflection', 'career', 'progression', 'productivity']
+hashtags: ['MonthlyReflection']
 containsCodePen: true
 twitterEmbed: true
 devtoLink: https://dev.to/jackdomleo7/monthly-reflection-june-2020-1e4e